Here’s another original song. This one’s a ukulele thing I’ve had written for a while. It’s pretty short and just kind of fun.

 Just a short little acoustic progression I wrote.
 It’s rough in areas and it’s not fully developed.
 I feel like it needs a bridge or some kind of variety in it because it’s a little bit repetitive.
 It’s one of those ones that was born out of mindless playing; playing at night just to calm down, chill out.
 I really liked it and I said, hey, I have a fifty dollar digital recording device, I should probably record this.
 So voila.
 Enjoy.

-Anonymous asked: What's your favorite part about writing?
+Anonymous said: What's your favorite part about writing?

 I can freely express myself any way I want.
 A lot of times, my thoughts and feelings don’t even make sense to me until I write them out.
 I write as much, if not more, for myself, than I do for others.